“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 How you apply is determined by your current location and what you are choosing to study:

 Should you have any queries please contact the International Team on +44 (0) 1204 903110 or email email@example.com

-Apply online: University of Bolton MSc Data Analytics and Technologies-20 September 2021 (Intake not currently accepting international applications)
+Apply online: University of Bolton MSc Data Analytics and Technologies - 19 September 2022

 Our team of academic and professional staff will use a variety of teaching and learning strategies to help you gain and develop appropriate concepts, knowledge and skills.
 You can expect practice-based enquiry, self-directed study, lectures, seminars, tutorials, presentations and work-based learning.
 Scheduled sessions will be held in the evening, allowing full-time and part-time students to study together and offering opportunities for those working in professional/industrial environments to present live case studies.

 It’s important to realise that the time spent with a tutor during formally scheduled activities is only a small part of the learning time identified for a module.
 You’ll also be expected to spend a significant amount of time in guided independent study, such as general background reading, preparing for seminar activities and working on assignments.
 We are committed to supporting you throughout your learning journey.
 Over time, our guidance will purposefully become less structured and prescriptive.
 This will encourage you to develop confidence and independence in your studies and take responsibility for managing your own learning time as you increase in autonomy.

 The assessment strategy for the programme is designed to help you achieve the overall aims of the curriculum, as well as the learning outcomes for individual modules.
 As well as assessing your achievement, it helps to organise and develop your learning.
 Assessment feedback can help you develop your skills and an understanding of your strengths and weaknesses.